 For years, drivers were pushed to fulfill orders at record speeds.
 Trucking companies and drivers both get paid based on the number of deliveries they make and the more they pack into a year, the higher their profits are.
 But this also comes at the high risk of a driver losing control of their vehicle.

-Given how powerful, large, and heavy their vehicles are, truck drivers have to be keenly aware of the road around them to avoid a collision.
+Given how powerful, large and heavy their vehicles are, truck drivers have to be keenly aware of the road around them to avoid a collision.
 If a driver’s eyes droop or they fall asleep for even a second, they could cause a catastrophic accident, either by colliding with other vehicles, drifting into the opposing traffic, or even driving into a building.
 Ultimately, when a driver is fatigued, it is as if no one is at the wheel and in control of the vehicle at all.

 In order to combat driving fatigue, the United States government required all large motor carriers, including truck, bus, and motorcoach drivers, to abide by strict hours of service.
 Under these regulations, drivers are required to take mandatory rest breaks if they have been at the wheel for a certain number of hours.
 If they violate these hours of service, they risk the possibility that they can fall asleep at the wheel.

 Hours of service are regulated in two ways.
 For older vehicles, the driver is expected to manually write down their work hours and rest breaks in a paper log that must be routinely inspected.
 However, many modern vehicles now utilize black boxes that automatically record when a driver is at the wheel and when they have taken a break, among other information.
-If a driver is found to have violated these hours, they could not only face fines, but temporary suspensions.
+If a driver is found to have violated these hours, they could not only face fines but also temporary suspensions.
 In turn, if a trucking company has several violations, it can have its safety rating dropped, decreasing its overall marketability.
 However, many still choose to violate these restrictions in order to maximize profits.

 Determining whether or not fatigue caused your accident can be difficult.
 In the aftermath of an accident, the truck driver may be fully awake and filled with adrenaline, hiding any signs that they were fatigued.
 Unless the officers investigating the accident suspect fatigue and include it in their reports or the driver themselves admits to being fatigued, it may not be obvious.